Sudeshna Sinha: Personal life

 Sinha is married to Kapil Hari Paranjape, who is a professor of mathematics at the Indian Institute of Science Education and Research, Mohali.

 Her maternal grandfather was Dr. Prabodh Chandra Bagchi, formerly the vice-chancellor of Viswa Bharati University and historian.

 Education

-Sinha holds a Master of Science (Five Years Integrated Programme in Physics) from the Indian Institute of Technology, Kanpur, in 1985.
+Sinha holds a Master of Science (Five Years Integrated Programme in Chemistry) from the Indian Institute of Technology, Kanpur, in 1985.
 She completed her Ph.D. from the Tata Institute of Fundamental Research, Mumbai, in 1990.

 Career & publications

 Sinha is currently a professor at the Indian Institute of Science Education and Research, Mohali and works in the field of nonlinear physics.
 Her research areas include nonlinear dynamics, chaos, complex systems, networks, and computation.
 She is an editor of the AIP journal Chaos: An Interdisciplinary Journal of Nonlinear Science and associate editor of Communications in Nonlinear Science and Numerical Simulation (Elsevier).
-She is also on the editorial boards of Pramana - Journal of Physics and Indian Journal of Physics.
+She is also on the editorial boards of Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences (Royal Society, UK), Pramana - Journal of Physics and Indian Journal of Physics.